dwd/Metre/CONFIGURING.md

 ### datadir

-Default: Whatever `rundir` is set to.
+Default: Whatever `globals.rundir` is set to.

 Metre dumps runtime configuration here (and could potentially do more later).